ESA-AESE/web/README.md

 ## About

 To be able to make changes to this repository, you can clone it to your computer by typing "git clone https://github.com/ESA-AESE/web" into your terminal.
-From there, you can edit the files right away.
+From there, the files will be copied to your computer and you can edit the files right away.

-You only need to edit the HTML and CSS files as well as translations.js.
-Don't worry about the rest of the files.
+You only need to edit the HTML files, agency.min.css as well as translations.js.
+You do not need to worry about the other files.

 ## Adding Translated Content

-To add translated content to be avaiable in English and French.
-Add or modify the contents of the dictionary in translations.js and reference them in the HTML file.
+Translates are in translations.js.
+To create translations, add the translations into the english and french dictionaries of the file, create variables for them and then set the HTML to the translated strings.

 ## Website

-All website content, aside from the Archives page, can be found in index.html.
+The main website content can be found in index.html.
+The archive front page can be found in archives.html and their respective pages can be found in the archives folder.
+Posts can be found in the posts folder.

 ## Executive Modals and Post Modals